-All contractual services, professional services, and purchases of supplies, materials, and equipment in the amount of \$ or more will be put to bid.
+All contractual services, professional services, and purchases of supplies, materials, and equipment in the amount of \$5,000.00or more will be put to bid.
 This does not apply, however, to contracts for instructional services or materials.
 Other purchases may be made in the open market but will, when possible, be based on competitive quotations or prices.